google/go-cloud/CONTRIBUTING.md

 ### Changes

 Unlike the core Go project, we do not have a formal proposal process for changes.
-If you have a change you would like to see in Go Cloud, please file an issue with the necessary details.
+If you have a change you would like to see in the Go CDK, please file an issue with the necessary details.

 ### Triaging

-The Go Cloud team triages issues at least every two weeks, but usually within two business days.
+The Go CDK team triages issues at least every two weeks, but usually within two business days.
 Bugs or feature requests are either placed into a **Sprint** milestone which means the issue is intended to be worked on.
 Issues that we would like to address but do not have time for are placed into the [Unplanned][] milestone.